mehrasaumyaa/Tri-Eco/README.md

 **Required Must-have Stories**

 - [x] set up Login activity
+- [x] set up SignUp activity
 - [x] Users can Login
+- [x] Users can signup
+- [x] Users can logout
+- [x] Users can see the item posted by the user displayed on user profile
+- [x] User can see the information entered by the user while signing up displayed on their profile (username, email, college).
+- [x] User can take a picture and save it as their profile picture.
 * Users can register (Name, email, college; Bryn Mawr College, Haverford College, Swarthmore College, Profile)
 - [x] Users can take pictures, write descriptions of items they want to sell, and post
 - [x] Users can take accept or retake picture